waii-ai/waii-mcp-hands-on-lab/lab-docs/1_configuring_waii_mcp_server.md

 # MCP Server Configuration

-We will now configure the Waii MCP server using the existing implementation `servers/waii_mcp_server.py`.
+We will now configure the Waii MCP server using the prebuilt implementation `servers/waii_mcp_server.py`.
 If you want to do this yourself, please refer to [Building Waii MCP Server](lab-docs/ref_building_mcp_server.md)

 Even though we have provided a completed server, the server still needs to be registered with Claude.
 The MCP server configuration file (`claude_desktop_config.json`) is a crucial component that tells Claude how to start and connect to your MCP server.
 We have placed templated configuration files in the `configs` directory of your project.